David Toko – Hawkes Bay Business Connector / Local Government

 In this interview, David opens up about his early career struggles and triumphs.
 From working long, gruelling shifts in the printing industry to seizing a life-changing opportunity with Harvey Norman, David’s story is one of resilience and transformation.
 His candid reflections on the challenges he faced, including a significant setback in Palmerston North, reveal a man who has learned to turn adversity into opportunity.

 David’s role as a Business Connector involves meeting with small and medium enterprise owners, understanding their aspirations, and helping them achieve success.
-His ability to empathize and genuinely connect with people has been a cornerstone of his career.
+His ability to empathize and connect with people has been a cornerstone of his career.
 He shares valuable insights into the importance of mentorship, the necessity of asking for help, and the impact of community support.

 One of David’s defining moments came from handling a difficult customer situation with grace and finding innovative solutions to business problems.
 His journey underscores the importance of backing oneself, staying persistent, and continuously learning from both successes and failures.